Sámi people: Cultural region

-Sápmi is located in Northern Europe, includes the northern parts of Fennoscandia and spans four countries: Norway, Sweden, Finland, and Russia.
-Non-Sámi and many regional maps have often called this same region Lapland as there is considerable regional overlap between Sápmi and the provinces of Lappland in Sweden and Lapland in Finland.
-Much of Sápmi falls outside of those provinces.
-Despite the terms use in tourism, Lapland can be either misleading or offensive, or both, to Sámi, depending on the context and where this word is used.
-Among the Sámi people, Sápmi is strictly used and acceptable.
+Sápmi is located in Northern Europe, includes the northern parts of Fennoscandia, and spans four countries: Norway, Sweden, Finland, and Russia.
+Non-Sámi and many regional maps have often called this same region Lapland, since there is considerable regional overlap between Sápmi and the provinces of Lappland in Sweden and Lapland in Finland.
+However, much of Sápmi falls outside of those provinces.
+Despite the term's use in tourism, Lapland can be misleading, offensive, or both to Sámi, depending on context and area.
+Among the Sámi, Sápmi is strictly used and acceptable.